hhowell116/CMYK-color-analyzer/README.md

 # Image Color Analyzer Code Explanation

-This React application analyzes images to determine their CMYK color composition and displays the results in a visual dashboard.
-Let me break down how it works:

 ## 1. Core Technologies Used

 - **React**: The JavaScript framework for building the UI